ando-khachatryan/HiDDeN/README.md

 The authors have Lua+Torch implementation here: https://github.com/jirenz/HiDDeN

-We have tested this on Pytorch 1.0.
+I have tested this on Pytorch 1.0.
 Note that this is a work in progress, and I was not yet able to fully reproduce the results of the original paper.

 ## Requirements

-To run, you need Pytorch 1.0.
-Optionally, you can use TensorboardX which in turn requires Tensorboard.
+You can use Tensorboard, for this you need to install TensorboardX and Tensorboard.
 This allows to use a subset of Tensorboard functionality to visualize the training.

 ## Data